Hoppin John Recipe

 - Collard greens – Stir in some chopped fresh collard greens for a nutritional boost and extra flavor.

-- Sweet potato – Add in some cubed sweet potato to give this dish a sweet twist and a pop of color.
+- Sweet potato – Add some cubed sweet potato for a sweet twist and a pop of color.

-- Extra heat – If you want to turn up the heat, add more chopped jalapenos or a dash of cayenne pepper.
+- Extra heat – If you want to turn up the heat, which I always love to do, you can add more chopped jalapeños or a dash of cayenne pepper.

-Hoppin’ John can be served over rice or mixed into it as a fabulous peas and rice recipe.
-I prefer to pile it on the rice and let each person mix it.
+Hoppin John can be served over rice or mixed into it as a fabulous peas and rice recipe.
+I prefer to pile it on the rice and let each person mix it themselves.
+You can also serve this dish as a side with:

 Frequently Asked Questions